Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Attacks Against

 \subsection{Attack-III: Noise Overlay Attack}

-In PRC, the noise vector is modeled as a Bernoulli noise channel as defined in~\Cref{def:prc}.
+For PRCs, the noise vector is modeled as a Bernoulli noise channel as defined in~\Cref{def:prc}.
 This noise can originate from multiple sources, such as the inherent noise in LLM or GIM applications.
 For instance, in LLM watermarking, noise arises during the sampling of $t_i$ from $(p_i,x_i)$ by~\Cref{alg:TokenSample}, while in GIM, noise is introduced by the noise inversion procedure (i.e., $z(\cdot)$ of~\Cref{alg:GIMInv}).
 However, we highlight that an adversary may also actively modify content to evade detection.
-To investigate this threat, we propose a noise overlay attack that challenges the robustness of PRC.
-The attack procedure is detailed below and summarized in \Cref{alg:attack4_erroroverlay}.
+To investigate this threat, we propose a noise overlay attack that challenges the robustness of PRCs.
+The attack procedure is shown in~\Cref{fig:workflow_attack_1} and summarized in \Cref{alg:attack4_erroroverlay}.